CME Group: History

-In 2021, the firm struck a partnership with Google to build its cloud strategy, which saw the tech giant investing $1 billion in CME Group.

-In 2022, CME Group futures and options reached a record average daily volume of 23.3 million contracts.

-Mergers and acquisitions

-On August 22, 2008, CME Group acquired New York Mercantile Exchange (NYMEX), owner of both the NYMEX exchange and the Commodity Exchange (COMEX), for $8.9 billion in cash and CME Group stock.
+In August 2008, CME Group acquired New York Mercantile Exchange (NYMEX), owner of both the NYMEX exchange and the Commodity Exchange (COMEX), for $8.9 billion in cash and CME Group stock.

-On February 10, 2010, CME Group agreed to purchase 90% of Dow Jones & Company's financial-indexes business, including the Dow Jones Industrial Average.
-CME Group and Dow Jones & Company subsequently contributed the Dow Jones Indexes to the formation of S&P Dow Jones Indices joint venture, with CME Group receiving a 24.4% ownership interest and Dow Jones & Company receiving a 2.6% ownership interest in the joint venture.
-In April 2013, CME Group purchased the remaining Dow Jones & Company interest for $80.0 million, increasing CME Group's interest in S&P Dow Jones Indices from 24.4% to 27.0%.
+In February 2010, CME Group agreed to purchase 90% of Dow Jones & Company's financial-indexes business, including the Dow Jones Industrial Average.
+CME Group and Dow Jones & Company subsequently contributed the Dow Jones Indexes to the formation of S&P Dow Jones Indices, with CME Group receiving a 24.4% ownership interest and Dow Jones & Company receiving a 2.6% ownership interest in the joint venture.
+In April 2013, CME Group purchased the Dow Jones & Company interest for $80 million, increasing CME Group's interest in S&P Dow Jones Indices from 24.4% to 27.0%.

+In May 2010, the 2010 flash crash was caused when Navinder Singh Sarao, a British financial trader, used spoofing algorithms to place orders for thousands of E-Mini S&P futures contracts via CME's Globex platform.
+He later replaced or modified those orders at least 19,000 times before they were cancelled.
+The event led to the implementation of coordinated cross-market trading curbs; CME's Globex platform had automatically halted trading, while the New York Stock Exchange did not.

+In March 2012, Phupinder Gill, was promoted from president and chief operating officer to CEO of the company.

+In July 2012, the company sold Credit Market Analysis Limited to S&P Global.

-On December 3, 2012, CME Group acquired the Kansas City Board of Trade, the dominant venue for the sale of hard red winter wheat, for $126 million in cash.
+In December 2012, CME Group acquired the Kansas City Board of Trade, the dominant venue for the sale of hard red winter wheat, for $126 million in cash.

+In October 2014, the company announced 150 layoffs.

+In February 2015, the company announced it will close most open outcry trading pits since they were replaced by electronic trading platforms.

-On March 15, 2016, the firm announced the sale of its suburban Chicago data center in Aurora, IL to CyrusOne for $130 million, in a leaseback transaction.
+In March 2016, the firm announced the sale of its suburban Chicago data center in Aurora, Illinois to CyrusOne for $130 million, in a leaseback transaction.